jpzwolak/NA-suite/README.md

 ## File structure

+`Data` - this folder contains a sample edge lists (in the `Edge lists` subfolder) and nodes data.
+These are fake data intended only for creating dummy example networks.

 `Tools` - this folder contains tools that should make your life easier!

 - `SNA Survey (example).pdf`: an example of an in-class, pen-and-paper social network survey that we designed to collect the network data for our study.